Required Licenses

 Insurance Requirements

-- General Liability Insurance: Minimum coverage of $1 million to protect against claims of bodily injury or property damage.
+- General Liability Insurance: Minimum coverage of $1 million per occurrence to protect against bodily injury and property damage claims.

-- Workers’ Compensation Insurance: Required for businesses with employees.
-Must cover medical expenses and lost wages for work-related injuries.
+- Workers' Compensation Insurance: Required for businesses with employees; provides coverage for medical expenses and lost wages due to work-related injuries.

 Training Certifications